wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     *   (b) any person who, after the revocation or the last revocation, as the case may be, of his dealer's licence, has again been issued with a dealer's licence.

-    Section 15(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 15(1): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Importation of firearms

-##### 16 Offence to import firearms or parts of firearms without permit
+##### 16 Offence to import firearms, starting pistols, restricted airguns, or restricted weapons, or parts of firearms, starting pistols, or restricted weapons without permit

-*   (1) No person shall bring or cause to be brought or sent into New Zealand---
+*   (1) A person must not, otherwise than pursuant to a permit issued to the person by a member of the Police, bring or cause to be brought or sent into New Zealand---

-    *   (a) any firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon; or
+    *   (a) a firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon; or

-    *   (b) any parts of a firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon,---
+    *   (b) any part of a firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon.

-    otherwise than pursuant to a permit issued to that person by a member of the Police.

     (2) In this section _New Zealand_ does not include the harbours and other territorial waters of New Zealand.